bit-nap/eStore-Project-Fall-2022/docs/DesignDoc.md

 ### MVP Features

-- Users can manage their cart, which includes the ability to add tickets, soda and popcorn for a screening.
+- Users can create an order of tickets to a movie screening, which may include soda and popcorn.
 - Users can make accounts to make purchases and view their order history.
 - Users can vote/suggest on new movies to be shown at a screening.

 ### Roadmap of Enhancements

+- Users can create/log in to/delete their account.
 - Users have the ability to select one of multiple movies to watch.
 - Users can select the screening of a movie to attend.
 - Users can select the number of tickets to purchase to a screening.
+- Users can select an amount and size of popcorn and sodas they for a screening.
+- Users can select a specific seat in the theater for each ticket they will purchase.
 - Users can complete their purchase.
-- Users can create/log in to/delete an account.
-- Users can select the number of sodas they want to purchase for a screening.
-- Users can select the number of popcorn they want to purchase for a screening.
-- Users can select a specific seat in the theater for each ticket they will purchase.
 - Users can view their purchase history, when logged in.

 - Admin can view all screenings of all movies.
 - Admin can modify existing screenings.
 - Admin can view what seats are already reserved for each screening.
+- Admin can add and modify the movies that are being voted on.

 ## Application Domain